tnecniv/tnecniv.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoctoral fellow in the *ACDS Lab* at *Georgia Tech*, supervised by Evangelos Theodorou.
-I work at the intersection of *robotics*, *generative AI*, and *optimal control*.
-My current work involves quantifying and improving the generalization capabilities of AI models, such as *diffusion models* and *deep unfolded algorithms*, using principles from stochastic optimal control.
+I am a postdoctoral fellow in the *ACDS Lab* at *Georgia Tech*, supervised by *Evangelos Theodorou*.
+My current research is at the intersection of *robotics*, *generative AI*, and *optimal control*.
+My work involves quantifying and improving the generalization capabilities of AI models, such as *diffusion models* and *deep unfolded algorithms*, using principles from stochastic optimal control.

 I received my Ph.D. from *Princeton University* in 2023.
-I conducted my dissertation research as part of the *IRoM Lab*, where I was advised by Anirudha Majumdar.
+I conducted my dissertation research as part of the *IRoM Lab*, where I was advised by *Anirudha Majumdar*.
 My work focused on a theoretical and empirical analysis that positively answers two fundamental questions in robotics:

 1. Given a robot and its sensing suite, can we *estimate the best performance* the robot can achieve on a given task?
 That is, is there a *fundamental limit* to how well this robot can complete a task?
 2. What is the least amount of information a robot needs to complete a task?
 Humans achive high levels of performance while only monitor a small number of *task-relevant variables*.
 Can we synthesize similar control policies for robots that only rely on task-relevant information?
 Moreover, do these policies exhibit the same benefits observed in humans: do they avoid overfitting to irrelevant sensor information and are they computationally more efficient in some manner?